galaxyproject/galaxy-hub/src/cloud/authnz/aws.md

 You can obtain `authn_id` by submitting a `GET` request to the `/api/authnz/` API.

-**Note that the `provider` of authentication refered to by the `authn_id` you choose, must be Google (or any provider you chose when creating AWS role) and the audience ID of Galaxy instance on which you are using this feature, must equal with auidence you entered when creating the role.**
+> **NOTE** that the `provider` of authentication refered to by the `authn_id` you choose, must be Google (or any provider you chose when creating AWS role) and the audience ID of Galaxy instance on which you are using this feature, must equal with auidence you entered when creating the role.